JulienLebranchu/data.ob7.ird.fr/readme.md

 Steps to clone MI Data Catalogue repository:

-- Launch a new Git CMD Window and naviagte to (or create) a folder for your git local repositories.
+- Launch a new Git CMD Window and navigate to (or create) a folder for your git local repositories.
 - Run: `git clone --recurse-submodules https://github.com/IrishMarineInstitute/data.marine.ie.git data-catalogue`